-Over the last four years, there was an average of 60 meetings held per year.
+In 2023, there were 43 CFTs held.
 Most youth are referred by Probation's Placement unit.
-Youth are also referred to CFTs by the Investigations unit and Community Supervision.
+Youth are also referred to CFTs by the Investigations unit and the Positive Youth Development Community Supervision program.
 In addition, youth are referred to CFTs prior to a placement order being issued by the Court.

-Over the last five years, the number of youth ordered into Placement has decreased significantly.
-There was a 54% decrease in the number of youth in placement between 2017 and 2022.
+Over the last six years, the number of youth ordered into Placement has decreased significantly.
+There was a 62% decrease in the number of youth in placement between 2018 and 2023.